 The earliest traces of Wayist philosophy are seen in ancient Egypt (Isis cult) and in the Upanishadic era, several thousand years ago.
 During the 500BCE era, we had Siddhartha Gautama (who became a buddha after enlightenment) and LaoTzi from China explaining core Wayist principles.

 It was however not until the 1st century that the philosophy of The Way came to full bloom in West and East.
 During this era we had Teacher Jesus going about from Egypt to India to teach The Way.

 During that era, the Bhagavad Gita (Hindu) tradition of Bhakti Yoga and several Mahayana (Buddhist) schools embraced the teaching of The Way.Besides those who self-identify as Wayists in the ancient tradition, outside of organized religion.
 Wayists are also found within Christianity, Buddhism, Hinduism and Daoism.

 Wayism is the core upon which organized religions built their empires.

 1) Earth is a school for soul beings.

 2) The purpose of life for incarnated souls on Earth is to learn Wisdom, which is humility, simplicity and compassion

 3) Once sufficient loving-kindness is acquired through this process of enlightenment, the soul is metamorphosed (as a caterpillar is transformed into a butterfly) into a spiritual being—and the soul graduates from the school of soul life.
 The temporary mind-held soul has become an immortal being.

-No more reincarnations, no more school on Earth.
+When graduated from this, soul school Earth: no more reincarnations, no more school on Earth.

 6) The Creator of the universes is Immutable and Unknowable, we call the One or the Source.
 From the One emanates a constant flow of energy we call The Way (or OM, YinYang, the Word, or Trimurti).
 Through the Way, all are created and upheld.